Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: The arc complex spectral sequence

 \end{remark}

 We now describe the spectral sequence coming from the arc complex.
+For a picture of the $E^2$ page of this spectral sequence, see \autoref{figure:spectral-sequence-picture}.
+(We include the picture only in a later section as we believe it is helpful to see it side by side the proof of \autoref{theorem:1-controlled-bound}.)

-For a picture of the $E^2$ page of this spectral sequence, see \autoref{figure:spectral-sequence-picture} \begin{proposition} Let $V$ be a coefficient system for $\Sigma^1_{0,0}$ and let $F$ be a coefficient system for $\Sigma^1_{g,f}$ over $V$.
-There is a homological spectral sequence $E^1_{q,p}$ converging to $0$ in dimensions $q + p \leq n - 1$, where the $p$th row $(E^1_{\ast,p}, d_1)$ is isomorphic to the $n$th graded piece of $\mathcal K(M_p^{V,F})$.
+\begin{proposition} Fix a non-negative integer $n$, corresponding to a choice of grading.
+Let $V$ be a coefficient system for $\Sigma^1_{0,0}$ and let $F$ be a coefficient system for $\Sigma^1_{g,f}$ over $V$.
+There is a homological spectral sequence of $k$-modules $E^1_{q,p}$ converging to $0$ in dimensions $q + p \leq n - 1$, where the $p$th row $(E^1_{\ast,p}, d_1)$ is isomorphic to the $n$th graded piece of $\mathcal K(M_p^{V,F})$.
 That is, $E^1_{q,p}$ is the $n$th graded piece of $\mathcal K(M_p^{V,F})_q$ for $p,q \geq 0.$ \end{proposition} \begin{proof} The proof is a fairly immediate generalization of \cite[Proposition 5.1]{EllenbergVW:cohenLenstra}.
 We now fill in some of the details.
-One minor difference is that we opt to use an augmented version of the arc complex so that the spectral sequence converges to $0$, instead of $\mathcal K(M_p^{V,F})$ as in \cite[Proposition 5.1]{EllenbergVW:cohenLenstra}.
+One minor difference is that we opt to use an augmented version of the arc complex so that the spectral sequence converges to $0$, instead of $\mathcal K(M_p^{V,F})$ as in \cite[Proposition 5.1]{EllenbergVW:cohenLenstra}, and we will also use \cite[Lemma 5.21]{randal-williamsW:homological-stability-for-automorphism-groups} to demonstrate high connectivity of a relevant complex.